 Missouri's Big Goal for Higher Education

-In 2011, the state set a big goal, for 60 percent of working-age adults in Missouri to have a certificate or degree by 2025.
+As more jobs require continued education beyond high school, Missouri is working toward an increase in the percentage of Missourians with a certificate or degree to help meet workforce needs.
+In 2011, the state set a big goal for 60 percent of working-age adults (ages 25-64) in Missouri to have a certificate or degree by 2025.

 Missouri is making progress toward meeting this goal.
-In 2019, the state is sitting at 53.7 percent.
+In 2019, 52.8 percent of Missourians held a high quality certificate or degree.

 Several factors drive this measure, including in- and out-migration, an aging population, a decline in the number of high school graduates and college enrollment, and changes in postsecondary completion rates.
-Many institutions, however, graduated more students in 2018 than they did in 2011, and overall the number of students graduating from Missouri colleges and universities has increased by about 11.6 percent from 2011 to 2018.
-The largest increases have occurred at community and technical colleges, which graduated 26 percent more students in 2018 than 2011, and public universities, which graduated 18.6 percent more students in the same time period.
-Private institutions’ graduation numbers increased as well, with the total number increasing .06 percent between 2011 and 2018.
+Many institutions, however, graduated more students in 2019 than they did in 2014, and overall the number of students graduating from Missouri colleges and universities has increased by about 4 percent from 2014 to 2019.
+The largest increases have occurred at public universities, which graduated 13.6 percent more students in 2019 than 2014, and community colleges, which graduated 8.8 percent more students in the same time period.

 Many institutions have made significant advances in improving graduation rates.
 Seven public and comprehensive independent institutions have increased graduation rates by more than 10 percentage points in the last five years: The University of Missouri-St. Louis, Culver-Stockton College, Park University, East Central College, State Fair Community College, State Technical College of Missouri, and Three Rivers College.